gianlucasposito/Loan-Approval-Prediction/README.md

 This project develops a machine learning model to predict loan approval based on applicant details.
 The goal is to enhance decision-making for loan applications by utilizing historical data.
 Additionally, the project emphasizes explainable AI to ensure transparency and build trust in predictions.
 Furthermore, a user-friendly app is deployed using the Streamlit library, which can be accessed here: [Streamlit App](#).

----

-## Key Features

-- **Data Preprocessing:** Handling missing values, outliers, and skewed distributions with transformations.
-- **Feature Engineering:** Creation of new features like log-transformed income and balance variables to improve model performance.
-- **Model Training and Comparison:**
-  - Evaluated models: KNN, SVM, Random Forest, and XGBoost.
-  - Random Forest was selected for its performance (highest F1-score) and interpretability.
-- **Bias Reduction:** Removed demographic features (e.g., gender, marital status) to ensure fairness and focus on financial predictors.
-- **Model Explanation:** Used SHAP values to provide interpretable insights into individual predictions.

----

 ## Dataset and Variables

 ### Dataset